microsoft/sarif-tutorials/docs/Displaying-results-in-a-viewer.md

 # Displaying results in a viewer

 Many SARIF viewers display a list of the results contained in the log file or files being viewed.
 Since log files can contain thousands of results, it is important for the viewer to display by default just those results that are most useful, while still giving the user a way to see all available results.
-Even if a log file contains only a few results, the viewer can still help the user by directing her attention to the most important ones.

 Having decided which results to display, most viewers have a way to indicate the relative importance of each result.
 The viewer should direct the user's attention to the most important of the displayed results.